logo

 Many colleges and universities offer associate’s degree programs in assistant teaching, early childhood development, and related areas that can qualify prospective assistant teachers for this career.
 These programs typically include classroom-based internships.
 As many states and schools require teaching assistants to have experience with children, this can be helpful preparation for the requirements of this career.
 Many schools also offer programs that allow you to transfer credits earned during your associate’s program towards a bachelor’s degree in education, which can be helpful if you later decide to pursue a career as a lead teacher.

-Although a teacher’s assistant can typically expect a lower salary than a certified lead teacher, the job outlook is good for these professionals.
-According to the Bureau of Labor Statistics (BLS), teacher assistants made a median annual salary of $30,920 as of 2022, and can expect a job growth rate of 5% through 2031.1,2 Private and public schools, daycare centers, and religious institutions hire teacher assistants.
-The majority of teacher assistants work on a full-time basis, but some work part-time.2 Career advancement to other teaching positions is possible for assistant teachers.
+A teacher’s assistant reports to a lead teacher and is responsible for helping the lead teacher run classes smoothly by taking on common classroom tasks at the lead teacher’s direction.
+A teacher’s assistant provides instructional support to students by reinforcing the teacher’s lesson plans.
+If requested, the assistant teacher helps students learn through group sessions or individually with supplemental lessons, such as assisting with math problems.
+They must have familiarity with state content standards for all areas of education at their grade level(s).
+Private and public schools, daycare centers, and religious institutions hire teacher assistants.
+The majority of teacher assistants work on a full-time basis, but some work part-time.
+Career advancement to other teaching positions is possible.
 Some school districts offer programs that will reimburse paraprofessional educators for the cost of tuition for a teaching degree in exchange for working for the school district for several years.

 Helpful Skills and Experience